Kalagon massacre: Individual defendants and sentences

 Each of the sentences were confirmed upon review.
-Seigi and his three condemned codefendants were executed on 15 July 1946, using the methods prescribed by the court.
-The others were sent to the local jail in Rangoon to serve out their sentences.
-In mid-1951, those still in prison were transferred to Sugamo Prison in Japan to serve out the rest of their time.
+Seigi and his three condemned codefendants were executed on 15 July 1946.
+The others were sent to a prison in Rangoon to serve their sentences.
+In mid-1951, those still in prison were transferred to Sugamo Prison in Japan to serve the remainder of their sentences.

 General Heitarō Kimura, one of the defendants at the International Military Tribunal for the Far East, was charged multiple counts, including his failure to prevent atrocities, including the Kalagon massacre.
 He was sentenced to death and executed in 1948.